26 Different Types of Moths in Arizona

 The Army Cutworm Moth (Euxoa auxiliaris) is a species of moth found primarily in North America.

-It gets its name because its larvae, or caterpillars, are often known to cut down or “mow” the stems of a wide range of plants.
+It gets its name because its larvae, or caterpillars, are often known to cut down or “mow” the stems of various plants.

-The adults of these types of moths in Arizona typically have gray wings and measure around one inch in size.
+The adults of these moths in Arizona typically have gray wings and measure around one inch in size.

 Females usually outnumber males by about two to one and lay eggs mainly clustered on grasses and various crop plants.